EDUCBA Logo

 Valuation, Hadoop, Excel, Mobile Apps, Web Development & many more.

 The Khajuraho temples have a location in the Chhatarpur district of Madhya Pradesh, India.
-They are situated about 620 kilometers southeast of New Delhi and 175 kilometers southeast of Jhansi.
+They are about 620 kilometers southeast of New Delhi and 175 kilometers southeast of Jhansi.
 The temples have a location in a remote rural area, surrounded by forests and farmlands.

-A brief history of the Khajuraho Temples and the Chandela dynasty
+A brief history of the Khajuraho Temples and the Chandela Dynasty

 Types of temples